LSSTDESC/forecasting_validation/README.md

 # Forecasting Validation Project

-Welcome to the Forecasting Validation Project repository, which contains scripts and analyses dedicated to validating tools and methodologies within the Forecasting Task Team (TT) of the LSST DESC.
+Welcome to the Forecasting Validation Project repository, which contains scripts and analyses dedicated to validating tools and methodologies within the Forecasting Topical Team (TT) of the LSST DESC.

 ## Overview